 Cuddling my youngest as she drifts off to sleep for a nap (or bedtime) is one of the highlights of my day.
 She’s still small enough that she loves to burrow into my arms – and she can do it without accidentally giving me a bloody nose via unintentional head-butting.
-Deciding she was our last, though… deciding that we were done having kids wasn’t an easy parenting decision to make.
+Deciding she was our last, though… deciding that we were done having kids wasn’t an easy health or parenting decision to make.

 When you wonder (and everyone else asks) if you’re done having kids…

 Having kids in the first place is a highly personal, highly sensitive subject.
 And yet, our society has been conditioned to ask highly personal questions like: “So, when will you have your next baby?” or: “You gonna try for another baby girl?”

 In my experience, most people aren’t actually trying to ask about your fertility or your attempts at conception.
 They’re trying to talk to you about your kids.
 Usually, they’re falling back onto old (and not-so-great) questions to start the conversation.
 But when you’re already wondering if you’re done having kids, addressing this question can be difficult.

 So let’s talk about being done having kids.
 Because, at some point, you’re going to have to be done.

 Health is a valid reason to be considered.
 Health means mental, physical, emotional, and spiritual.

 As my husband and I brought our fourth child home from the hospital, we were hit with the stark reality that we were batting 0 for 4 on “easy” babies.
 We settled into our tried-and-true (but exhausting) routine of baby-comforting and semi-sleep, all while also trying to heal from a particularly hard pregnancy.